-Figure 5.
+Fig. 5.
 Dynamics of the European Union growth, $\eta = N{EU}/N{EUROPE}$ and of the KOF globalization index

-NOTES: The circles show $N{EU}$ , the population in the states that belong to European Union or to its predecessors (Common Market), while $N{EUROPE}$ is the total European population.
+Notes: The circles show N{EU} , the population in the states that belong to the European Union or to its predecessors (Common Market), while N{EUROPE} is the total European population.
 The dashed line shows KOF globalization index (Dreher 2006).
-Note abrupt growth of $\eta$ around 1960 which is followed by slower steady growth afterwards.
+Note abrupt growth of η around 1960 which is followed by slower steady growth afterwards.
 This reminds a characteristic behavior of the order parameter at phase transitions.